 Puna survey design

 In Puna we collected data at 18 stations (Figure 1.1.3, Table 2).
-When possible both Lau and Parker were occupied to serve as the dual remote reference.
-Due to equipment breakdowns we only acquired data at Parker with groups 1, 5 and 6.
-We repeated acquisitions at pun02, pun05, km01 and rcc02.
+When possible both Lau and Parker were occupied to serve as dual remote reference sites.
+Due to equipment breakdowns we only acquired data at Parker for groups 1, 5 and 6.
+We performed repeat acquisitions at pun02, pun05, km01 and rcc02.
 With the exception of Parker, where two orthogonal magnetic coils were installed, each station consisted of two orthogonal magnetic coils and two orthogonal electric dipoles.
-The orientations of x and y components were 135 and 225 degrees, respectively.
+The orientations of X and Y components were 135 and 225 degrees, respectively.
 Electrodes were of Ag/AgCl type and were emplaced in bentonite that was allowed to stabilize for at least 24 hours prior to data acquisition.
-Ambient self-potential signals were bucked allowing sensitivity to time varying SP.
-The data were acquired in 7 synchronized groups.
-The synchronized acquisition was for 24 hours at 1 kHz sampling frequency followed by 72 hours at 40 Hz sampling frequency.
+Ambient self-potential signals were bucked allowing sufficient sensitivity to measure time varying SP.
+The data were acquired synchronously in 7 groups.
+The synchronous acquisition was for 24 hours at a 1 kHz sampling frequency followed by 72 hours at a 40 Hz sampling frequency.
 The Puna data are currently undergoing analysis.

 Table 2 Puna MT Stations